polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/basics/pallet-integration.md

    );
    ```

-> **NOTE:** To add an external pallet, you use a similar method to the one you used with the local pallet, but you must include all of the types your pallet exposes.
-> You must also include the relevant parameter types and constants.
-For examples of how to declare parameters and constants, see [`pallet_timestamp`][timestamp-frame].

 1. Update `/runtime/Cargo.toml`

-   **Local pallets**

    In `/runtime/Cargo.toml`, include your pallet as a local dependency in `std` and add `runtime-benchmarks`.
    For example:

    ```toml
    # --snip--